Audio Inpainting: Revisited and Reweighted: Synthesis and analysis models with weights

 A consequence of the $\ell_1$ minimization is that not only a~number of coefficients are pushed to zero, in order to make the coefficient vector sparse, but also the non-zero coefficients are automatically made smaller in magnitude than they could (and should) be.
 This is a~commonly observed problem, which is called \emph{bias} in the statistical community \cite{HastieTibsWainw2015:Statistical.learn.sparsity,CandesWakinBoyd2008:enhanced.reweighted.l1,Rajmic2003:Exact.risk.analysis,Dankova2016}.

-In the context of the Gabor transform with a system of translated windows, notice that besides the described global effect of the $\ell_1$ norm, the coefficients corresponding to the windows that overlap with the gap carry less information about the reliable signal than the coefficients corresponding to the reliable parts.
-The larger the window overlap with the gap is, the smaller the coefficients are.
-As a~consequence, a~gradual energy loss is typically observed in the restored signal, as already demonstrated in Fig.\,\ref{fig:energy_decrease}.
+In the context of the Gabor transform with a system of translated windows, notice that besides the just described global effect of the $\ell_1$ norm, the coefficients corresponding to windows that overlap with the gap carry less information about the reliable signal than the coefficients corresponding to the reliable parts.
+As a~consequence, a~progressive loss of amplitude is typically observed in the restored signal, as already demonstrated in Fig.\,\ref{fig:energy_decrease}.

 In order to compensate for this local effect, we naturally propose weighting the frame atoms---the less reliable information the atom carries, the lower the corresponding weight should be, resulting in less penalization in either \eqref{eq:inpainting_syn_unconstrained} or \eqref{eq:inpainting_ana_unconstrained}.
+Note that such an idea already appeared in \cite{Adler2012:Audio.inpainting}, where the authors used the weighting such that the $\ell_2$ norms of atoms used for inpainting were normalized.
+In this article, we propose and examine several other ways to determine the weighting coefficients.
+For the particular choices, see Sec.\,\ref{sec:exp_weighting}.